nidrissi/web/content/post/next-stop-paris.md

 Permanent hires are actually civil servants.
 I will be appointed in the *corps* (group of civil servants) of *maître de conférences* (MCF), the junior level (or "rank B") of the two levels of permanent faculty.
 The other rank is *professeurs des universités* (PR).
-Since this is a national deal, I will be appointed by the ministry of Higher Education and Research, while professors are appointed by the president of the Republic.
+Since this is a national deal, I will be appointed by the Minister of Higher Education and Research, while professors are appointed by the President of the Republic.

 <img src="/img/univ-paris-diderot.png" alt="Logo Université Paris-VII" class="float-right img-fluid" width="200px">